chinenual/synergize/docs/csurface.md

 A common problem is a poor network connection.
 The OSC protocol is "fire and forget" so if your tablet or the computer running Synergize are on on a weak Wifi connection or separated by multiple hops, packets can be lost and updates may not be delivered.
-Ensure both devices are on the same network and if using Wifi, make sure you are using a strong connection (if you have more than one Wifi router/access point near your studio, ensure the device is using the closest/best one).
+* Ensure both devices are on the same network.
+* If using Wifi, make sure you are using a strong connection.
+* If you have more than one Wifi router/access point near your studio, ensure each device is using the closest/best one.